jwansek/LambdaBot/readme.md

 TOKEN=your-token-here

 #The emoji you want to use to award Lambda
+#If it's a custom emoji, provide the name.
+Ex: lambda
+#Otherwise provide it as an emoji.
+Ex: 👍
 EMOJI=👍

+#How much lambda it costs to post a video
+LAMBDA_COST=3

 #The channel(s) that the bot will moderate to separated by commas ex: 12342342,234234
 LISTENING_CHANNELS=123456789101112,1234567890111214